aimldl/envs-and-tools/docker/en/install/nvidia-docker_on_Ubuntu.md

 * [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver)
   * Note that you do not need to install the CUDA Toolkit , but the NVIDIA driver needs to be installed

+### Be aware of some extra work

+Google search: "docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi" "Unable to find image 'nvidia/cuda:latest' locally"

+> You can find the installation instructions on the `nvidia-docker` [wiki](https://github.com/NVIDIA/nvidia-docker/wiki), but it isn’t that easy unless you are using `docker-ce` for dev and `docker-ee` for production.
+>
+> Ubuntu ships with the `docker.io` package (it’s all about licensing) and the `nvidia-docker` [FAQ](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#which-docker-packages-are-supported) indicates that `docker.io` is supported, but there’s a catch.
+The `nvidia-docker2` support for `docker.io` is a bit behind, so we have to do some extra work.
+>
+> Source: [Installing nvidia-docker2 on Ubuntu 18.04 (January 2019)](https://codepyre.com/2019/01/installing-nvidia-docker2-on-ubuntu-18.0.4/), Code Pyre, Jan 25, 2019

 ## Summary

 Run [install_nvidia_docker_on_ubuntu](../bash_scripts/install_nvidia_docker_on_ubuntu).